View from Red Route One is a painting installation in San Francisco, CA.

-This is an installation I did at my cousin’s house in San Francisco.
+Put it together at my cousin’s house in San Francisco back in 2011.
 The title refers to a secret doorway in a fictional junkyard featured in the “Three Investigators” series of children’s books.
 Kinda like “Encyclopedia Brown”, except three of them.
 And set in/near San Francisco.
 It consists of nine (9) panels, total size: 68″x92″.

 The red shapes indicate where I boosted the contrast of the shadows, then merged/smoothed the shapes.